ims-systems-00/ims-kb/docs/Document Management.md

 Simply select `Cancel` to stop the process or `Confirm` in order to move the Repository to the `Recycle Bin`.

+### Restoring a Recycled Repository

+To being restoring a Repository which was sent to the recycle bin, first navigate to and click on the `Documents` button on the `Sidebar`, which is on the left-hand side.
+You will then see further options appear underneath this button containing the different pages within this module.

+Click on `Recycle Bin`.

+In order to restore the Repository, navigate to the relevant Repository entry in the table, then click on the three-dots button underneath the `Actions` heading.
+Click on the option that appears to `Restore`.

+You will then be asked to confirm you really wish to do so.

+Simply select `Cancel` to stop the process or `Confirm` in order to restore the Repository.

+*Restoring a Repository will also restore all folders and files within it.*

 ### Permanently Deleting a Repository

 To permanently delete a Repository, you must first ensure you have moved it to the `Recycle Bin`.
 Next, navigate to and click on the `Documents` button on the `Sidebar`, which is on the left-hand side.
 You will then see further options appear underneath this button containing the different pages within this module.